schettr1/ReactAppDoctorAppointmentSchedulingSystem/README.md

 An 'activeClassName' attribute of <NavLink> will assign its <a> tag a css class of "active" when the router notices that the user is accessing the path of the Link.
 Even if we replace <a> with <NavLink>, in .css we assign properties to 'a' as if <Navbar> is equivalent to <a>.
 This helps us to create active navbar item unique and easy to know which page the user is at.

 #IMPORTANT INFORMATION -
+Google Chrome and Firefox supports EcmaScript6 but IE11 does not.
+It supports only ES5.
+So using => will give Script Error in Internet Explorer console.
+There is not much help regarding this error on online community because IE may soon become obsolete.

 Use window.location.reload(false); inside .then(response=>{}) to update the data when you fetch data from database again.
 When you delete appointment from '/admin_view_appointments' you must refresh the page to update the data.
 If you reload the page after .then(response=>{}) and the access_token has expired then reload can prevent the retry of failed request.